makersacademy/chitter-challenge/designs/routes_recipe.md

 ## Response (200 OK)
 Sends back to homepage - user should see their peep top of the list

-# Page: sign in
+# Page: log in

 ## Request:
-POST /signin
+POST /login
 With body parameters:
   email="samuelbadru@outlook.com"
   password = "securepassword23"